 To learn more about the California State Standards, please download the guide CCSS Resources for Parents and Guardians in English or Arabic.

-The Elementary Phase develops students’ academics more discretely as individual subjects.
+The Elementary Phase comprises of grades 1-5.
 Reading is focused on decoding text, building vocabulary and retelling for comprehension in grades 1 and 2.
-In grades 3-5 more emphasis is made on comprehension skills that are more in-depth with critical thinking and analysis beginning to emerge.
+In grades 3-5 emphasis is made on comprehension skills and the writing process.
 In math, the subject is taught through systematic approaches which allow students to explore the steps and components of mathematical algebra in preliminary forms.
 The study of money, time and world problems allows students exposure to mathematics to grow with skills necessary connection real world application.
-Science may be infused with the study of STEM (Science Technology Engineering and Math) to build on inquiry skills and curiosity.
-One may see our young scientist exploring the outside environment of our campus as part of the scientific process.
+Science may be infused with the study of STEM (Science Technology Engineering and Math) to build on inquiry skills and the scientific method.

 In this phase, students’ progress and attainment is monitored through the following types of assessments: